 Subdivision 1.
 [GENERAL.]
 Upon a dissolution of a marriage, an annulment, or in a proceeding for disposition of property following a dissolution of marriage by a court which lacked personal jurisdiction over the absent spouse or lacked jurisdiction to dispose of the property and which has since acquired jurisdiction, the court shall must make a just and equitable division of the marital property of the parties without regard to marital misconduct, after making findings regarding the division of the property.
 The court shall must base its findings on all relevant factors including the length of the marriage, any prior marriage of a party, the age, health, station, occupation, amount and sources of income, vocational skills, employability, estate, liabilities, needs, opportunity for future acquisition of capital assets, and income of each party.
-The court shall must also consider the contribution of each in the acquisition, preservation, depreciation, or appreciation in the amount or value of the marital property, as well as the contribution to the acquisition of income and property while they were living together as husband and wife.
+The court shall must also consider the contribution of each in the acquisition, preservation, depreciation, or appreciation in the amount or value of the marital property, as well as the contribution of a spouse as a homemaker.
+It shall be is conclusively presumed that each spouse made a substantial contribution to the acquisition of income and property while they were living together as husband and wife.
 The court may also award to either spouse the household goods and furniture of the parties, whether or not acquired during the marriage.
 The court shall must value marital assets for purposes of division between the parties as of the day of the initially scheduled prehearing settlement conference, unless a different date is agreed upon by the parties, or unless the court makes specific findings that another date of valuation is fair and equitable.
 If there is a substantial change in value of an asset between the date of valuation and the final distribution, the court may adjust the valuation of that asset as necessary to effect an equitable distribution.